William Henry Elder

-William Henry Elder (March 22, 1819 – October 31, 1904) was an American prelate of the Catholic Church.
-He served as bishop of the Diocese of Natchez in Mississippi from 1857 to 1880 and as archbishop of the Archdiocese of Cincinnati in Ohio between 1883 and his death.
+William Henry Elder (March 22, 1819 – October 31, 1904) was an American Catholic prelate who served as bishop of Natchez in Mississippi from 1857 to 1880 and as archbishop of Cincinnati in Ohio from 1883 until his death in 1904.

 Biography

 Early life and education

 William Elder was born in Baltimore, Maryland, on March 22, 1819.
-His father, Basil Elder, was a descendant of William Elder (1681–1714), a Catholic immigrant from England to Maryland (United States) in colonial times.
+His father, Basil Elder, was a descendant of William Elder (1681–1714), a Catholic immigrant from England to the Province of Maryland in colonial times.
 His grandfather was Thomas Elder, husband of Elizabeth Spalding, thus making William a first cousin once removed of Catherine Spalding, co-founder of the Sisters of Charity of Nazareth.
 His mother was Elisabeth Miles (née Snowden) Elder.

-In 1831 Elder entered Mount St. Mary's College, in Emmitsburg, Maryland.
-Elder graduated in 1837 and entered the seminary.
+In 1831, Elder entered Mount St. Mary's College, in Emmitsburg, Maryland.
+He graduated in 1837 and entered the seminary.
 In 1842, he was sent to the Pontifical Urban College in Rome, where he received the degree of Doctor of Divinity.

+Priesthood

-Elder was ordained a priest in Rome on March 29, 1846.
-He became professor at the seminary at Emmitsburg, Maryland.
+Elder was ordained a priest for the Archdiocese of Baltimore in Rome on March 29, 1846 by Cardinal Giovanni Brunelli.
+After his ordination, the archdiocese assigned Elder to teach at Mount St. Mary's.

 Bishop of Natchez

-Elder was appointed on January 9, 1857, by Pope Pius IX to succeed James Oliver Van de Velde as bishop of the Diocese of Natchez.
-He was consecrated in the cathedral of Baltimore by Archbishop Francis Kenrick on May 3, 1857.
-The diocese comprised the entire state of Mississippi.
+Elder was appointed bishop of Natchez on January 9, 1857, by Pope Pius IX.
+Elder was consecrated in the Cathedral of the Immaculate Conception of the Blessed Mary in Baltimore by Archbishop Francis Kenrick on May 3, 1857.
+At that time, the diocese comprised the entire state of Mississippi.